 There are activities you can do EVERY day to help build protective factors that prevent child abuse and neglect.
-For some helpful ideas check out this daily Activity Calendar with "30 Ways to Promote Child Well-Being During National Child Abuse Prevention Month" from the Preventing Child Maltreatment and Promoting Well-Being: Network for Action 2012 Resource Guide (PDF).
+For some helpful ideas check out the National Child Abuse Prevention Month Resource Website.

 You can also show your support by emailing us a picture of you holding a Pinwheel for Prevention and we will add it to our Pinwheels for Prevention Gallery!